Last Updated on September 7, 2023

 Q: How do I know which EB category my employee is in?

 A: This is noted on the I-140 approval notice.
-If Global Immigration Associates (GIA) was responsible for filing the I-140, you can find the I-140 approval notice in the case’s reference documents.
+If Corporate Immigration Partners, P.C.
+(CIP PC) was responsible for filing the I-140, you can find the I-140 approval notice in the case’s reference documents.

 Q: I am looking at the visa bulletin and I see a priority date.
 What is a priority date?